qakaio/qakaio/README.md

 </p>
 <hr>
 <p>
-I have 900+ hours as a freelancer on Upwork, you can check my profile below:
+I have 900+ hours as a QA freelancer on Upwork.
+You can check my profile below:

 https://qakaio.github.io/upwork